thilaire/missionBoard/docs/bom.md

 - 4 Bargraphs (for the oxygen, rocket fuel and spaceship levels)
 - 7 blocks of four 7-segment displays  (2 for the countdown, speed, position, altitude, pitch and roll)
 - some leds (start (green), manual command (green), lights (green x2), electricity (green x2), turbo (blue x2))
-- 20 multicolor (RGB) leds (1 per push button + leds in panel display (oxygen, doors x2, electricity, automatic pilot, alarm, takeoff, orbit, landing, overspeed)
+- 20 multicolor (RGB) leds (1 per push button + leds in panel display (oxygen, doors x2, electricity, automatic pilot, alarm, takeoff, orbit, landing, overspeed).
+See [this](APA106.md) for details.
 - 4 10k\omega potentiometers (one online for the engine power, and 3 rotary for the audio, pitch and roll)

 ### (micro) computers